andifalk/secure-development-on-kubernetes/step7-pod-security-policy/README.md

 Before enabling the Pod Security Policy admission controller there has to be at least one Pod Security Policy in place that our Pod must authorize against.

-Otherwise if we would enable the admission controller beforehand the Pod would be declined to run completely.
+Otherwise, if we would enable the admission controller beforehand the Pod would be declined to run completely.

 We will add a new policy prohibiting privileged containers with root access completely: